What types of problems can velvets experience?

 How can you keep your velvets fit for royalty?

-If you do get a stain on a velvet garment, our stain removal experts can help.
+If you do get a stain on a velvet garment, bring it to our dry cleaners.
+Our stain removal experts can help you remove the stain.